Bisonai/orakl-demo-flip-coin/README.md

 "Flip Coin" is a betting game implemented as a Solidity smart contract.
 Users can bet any amount of $KLAY on the outcome of a random coin flip, with a 50% chance for heads and a 50% chance for tails.
-Randomness is generated using the [Verifiable Random Function (VRF)](https://docs.orakl.network/developers-guide/vrf) provided by [Orakl Network](https://orakl.network/).
+Randomness is generated using the [Verifiable Randomness Function (VRF)](https://docs.orakl.network/developers-guide/vrf) provided by [Orakl Network](https://orakl.network/).
 If the bet is correct, the user is rewarded with twice the amount bet, otherwise, the smart contract retains the user's bet.
 After the user ends the game, all $KLAY can be claimed at once.